 Online thrift stores, sometimes also called consignment stores (whereby the store reimburses the seller after purchase), have leaped into online shopping for second-hand boots and all.
 With growing environmental awareness and people turning to zero-waste lifestyles, many have ridden a wave of increasing popularity.

-What’s more, because they list all their used clothing items online, you can undertake your online thrifting to your heart’s content from the comfort of your own home.
+What’s more, because they list all their used clothing items online, you can thrift to your heart’s content from the comfort of your own home.

 Today, of course, pretty much everything we might want for is a click and home delivery slot away.
 Whereas perhaps a little slower to the party, online thrift stores, like most things, now come in different shapes and sizes — each appealing to a slightly different type of online thrift customer.

-You’ll find you still need to shop around for exactly what pieces you want when choosing the store that appeals to your fashion sense and price point.
+You’ll find you still need to shop around for exactly what pieces you want when choosing the thrift store that appeals to your fashion sense and price point.
 Thankfully, the best online thrift stores make it easy to buy the brands you love, often at bargain prices.
-And, of course, the clothes you want to get delivered, from shopping for the best vintage finds quirky one-offs to designer brands.
+And, of course, the clothes you want to get delivered, from shopping for quirky one-off vintage finds to designer brands.

-Many online thrift stores have sprung up on Etsy to meet the ever-increasing demand for secondhand clothes.
-Alongside their mainstay craft goods, you can now find many high-quality vintage clothing, upcycled shoes, and accessories, and more.
+Many thrift stores have sprung up on Etsy to ride the wave of eCommerce and appeal to the home delivery market.
+Alongside their mainstay craft goods, you can now find many high-quality vintage clothing, upcycled shoes, and accessories, appealing to a varied price range.

 Founded in 2005, today, Etsy is a big business.
 Over 60 million items stack their virtual shelves.
-Clearly, there’s ample demand for the less mainstream products or non-big brand items you can’t find anywhere else.
+So clearly, there’s ample demand for the less mainstream products or non-big brand items you can’t find anywhere else.

 Each Etsy seller tends to survive or otherwise based on the quality of the goods they sell and the resulting reviews they receive.
 As such, you’ll find a plethora of unique vintage clothing on the site for men and women.
-All are vying for your online thrifting click, doing away with unethical sourcing, and appealing to a wide variety of vintage clothing tastes.
+All are vying for your online thrift click, and shopping cart add.
+When browsing the clothing stores online on Etsy it's easy to spot those doing away with unethical sourcing and appealing to various vintage clothing tastes.

-Have a browse of the virtual shelves of Berlin-based SooLastSeason who retail a fantastic selection of vintage eyewear and big brand thrift couture.
+Have a browse of the virtual thrifting shelves of Berlin-based SooLastSeason, which retail a fantastic vintage collection featuring eyewear and big brand thrift couture.
 Or stop by the OldBlessing thrift store from Oregon, United States, which sells bold and colorful vintage pieces.

-A quick search reveals even more independent designers on Etsy.
-These often smaller boutiques or one-person enterprises turn secondhand items into unique finds for far less than the retail price of buying new.
+A quick search reveals even more independent designers and online thrift stores on Etsy.
+These often smaller boutiques or one-person enterprises turn secondhand items into unique thrifting finds for far less than buying new retail prices.

 Shipping: US & Canada only.

-ThredUP lays claim to be the world’s largest online consignment shops.
+ThredUP lays claim to be the world’s largest online consignment shop.

 ThredUP began life when founder, James, observed how little he regularly wore some items from his closet.
 Something we expect many readers will relate to when stopping to consider all those not-quite-right-for-the-moment garments that rarely see the light of day.

 Amongst 65 million items listed and 100s of brands often at 90% of the retail price, you’re almost certainly set for a thrifting find.
-This behemoth online thrift store stocks well-known brands like Gucci and Burberry and even has a great selection of designer labels under $50.
+This behemoth thrifting mecca stocks well-known designers like Gucci and Burberry and even has a great selection of designer labels under $50.
 Something for every budget.